alexfdealmeida/git-script-kit/README.md

 Before GSK, common issues included:

-- Branching inconsistencies
+- Branching inconsistencies.
-- Dangerous or repetitive manual Git operations
+- Dangerous or repetitive manual Git operations.
-- Merge conflicts caused by improper workflows
+- Merge conflicts caused by improper workflows.
-- Lack of uniformity between Windows, WSL, and Linux users
+- Lack of uniformity between Windows, WSL, and Linux users.
-- No integration between Git actions and Azure DevOps
+- No integration between Git actions and Azure DevOps.
-- Recurring human errors affecting SCM and DevOps processes
+- Recurring human errors affecting SCM and DevOps processes.

 The framework was built to:

-- Enforce a reliable and standardized Git workflow
+- Enforce a reliable and standardized Git workflow.
-- Automate complex or error-prone Git routines
+- Automate complex or error-prone Git routines.
-- Provide safety layers through validation and structured logs
+- Provide safety layers through validation and structured logs.
-- Unify tooling across different shells and operating systems
+- Unify tooling across different shells and operating systems.
-- Integrate Git processes with Azure DevOps APIs
+- Integrate Git processes with Azure DevOps APIs.
-- Support DevOps, SCM and development teams with predictable workflows
+- Support DevOps, SCM and development teams with predictable workflows.

 GSK has evolved continuously since 2011 and remains an essential tool for efficient and consistent delivery.